 Potential Director Candidates.
 The Nominating and Governance Committee will consider any candidate recommended by stockholders, directors, officers, third-party search firms and other sources for nomination as a director.
 The Committee considers the needs of the Board and evaluates each director candidate in light of, among other things, the candidate's qualifications.
 All candidates' minimum qualifications are identified in the Corporate Governance Guidelines and the Criteria for Selecting Board of Director Candidates, both of which can be found on our website by clicking on "Investors," then "Governance," followed by "Board Committees and Charters."
 To summarize, all candidates should be independent and possess substantial and significant experience which would be of value to our company in the performance of the duties of a director.
 Recommended candidates must be of the highest character and integrity, free of any conflicts of interest, have an inquiring mind and vision, and possess the ability to work collaboratively with others.
+Further, Directors should have diverse backgrounds and expertise, including diversity of gender and race, required for the Board to fulfill its duties.
 Each candidate must have the time available to devote to Board activities and be of an age that, if elected, the candidate could serve on the Board for at least five years before reaching the mandatory retirement age, which is 72, absent a waiver approved by the Board.
 Finally, we believe it appropriate for certain key members of our management to participate as members of the Board, while recognizing that a majority of independent directors must be maintained at all times.
 All candidates will be reviewed in the same manner, regardless of the source of the recommendation.
 Although not part of any formal policy, our goal is a balanced and diverse Board, with members whose skills, background and experience are complementary and, together, cover the spectrum of areas that impact our business.